 All of RWTH's collaborative programs are listed on the webpages about studying abroad.

 Those who choose the Philosophy, Literary and Linguistic Studies course of study should enjoy intensive reading, working with language, and literary research.
 Independent literary research is sometimes true "detective work!"
 Students will need persistance when learning a foreign language.
 Due to the interdisciplinary components, students should be interested in interdisciplinary thinking and research.

 Solid knowledge of the studied language(s) is a prerequisite.
 Students with foreign languages will be grouped together in language courses with the help of a placement test that takes their varying skills into consideration.
 In order to participate in the advanced components students must have documentation of sufficient English skills.
 In addition to the RWTH test, the Cambridge-Certificate –CAE –, IELTS test – at least 6.5 –, and TOEFL test – at least 110 – are accepted.

-The Literary and Linguistic Studies course of study at RWTH Aachen is not purely linguistic.
-It combines various languages together and links them to other academic disciplines.
+The Philosphy, Literary and Linguistic Studies course of study at RWTH Aachen is not purely linguistic.
+It combines philosophy and different languages together and links them to other academic disciplines.
 This way our students can create a comprehensive scope of knowledge and methods and ensure broach career prospects.
-They do not finish their studies as an Anglicist or Germanist, but as interdisciplinary trained literary and linguistic academics.
 If you would like to completely focus on one language and its literature, you should consider the teacher training program or courses of study at other universities and make your decision based on your primary interests.

 Do you want another glance and other impressions?
 Use our diverse information sources!
 You can find our recommendations in the media library.